MinhOmega/MinhOmega/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I'm currently working as a Frontend Engineer at SNAPTEC, focusing on React.js, Next.js, and React Native.
+- 🔭 &nbsp; I'm currently looking for a new job, focusing on React.js, Next.js, and React Native.
 - 🤔 &nbsp; Exploring advanced frontend technologies and continuously improving project performance and user experience.
 - 🎓 &nbsp; Graduated with a Bachelor's degree in Software Engineering from Hue University of Sciences.
 - 💼 &nbsp; Experienced in SaaS, e-commerce, and mobile app development with a strong background in JavaScript, TypeScript, and GraphQL.